 What are erection problems?

-- Other health problems, such as diabetes, high blood pressure, anxiety, and depression.
+- Other health problems, such as low testosterone levels, diabetes, or high blood pressure.

 - Side effects of certain medicines.

 - Mental health issues, such as depression, anxiety, stress, or grief.

 You may be able to avoid erection problems related to anxiety and stress by taking a more relaxed approach to sex.
 Talk to your partner about your problems and concerns.
 Sexual intimacy is a form of communication.
 If you and your partner talk about sex, it will help reduce your stress and anxiety.
 And you may become more relaxed.